-About a month ago, I accidentally dropped my two and half years old iPhone 5 from a height of about 3 feet while connecting the charging cable to the phone.
-There were cracks on the screen and I decided to buy a new iPhone 6s instead of repairing the old one’s screen.
+About a month ago, I accidentally dropped my two and a half years old iPhone 7 from a height of about 3 feet while connecting the charging cable to the phone.
+There were cracks on the screen, and I decided to buy a new iPhone 8 instead of repairing the old one’s screen.

-After using the new iPhone for about three weeks, I decided to perform a backup by connecting it my Windows 10 PC but for some reason iTunes installed on Windows 10 was not detecting the iPhone even after reconnecting the phone multiple times.
-The old iPhone had not issues whatsoever with the same PC.
+After using the new iPhone for about three weeks, I decided to perform a backup by connecting it to my Windows 10 PC, but for some reason, iTunes installed on Windows 10 was not detecting the iPhone even after reconnecting the phone multiple times.
+The old iPhone had no issues whatsoever with the same PC.

-If the iTunes on your Windows 10 PC is also not detecting your iPhone, iPod or iPad, the following solution might help you to fix the issue.
+If the iTunes on your Windows 10 PC does not detect your iPhone, iPod, or iPad, the following solution might help you to fix the issue.

 Restart your PC once